MaybeSurya/dns-checker/README.md

 * `check_parens.js` - A utility script for developers to check code.
 * `find_unclosed_paren.js` - A utility script for developers to check code.
 * `paren_counts.js` - A utility script for developers to check code.
-* `dnsCheckerComponent.temp.js` - A temporary backup or test file.
 * `query.php` - An *optional* PHP backend for an alternative `dig`-based query method.
 The main app does not use this.

 ---